 Which energy provider is rated highest in NSW?

 For many households, the cost of energy will be the most important factor when signing up to a new plan.
 However, other considerations, particularly customer service, are also worth giving some thought.
 Everyone wants low prices, but at what cost?
 This is why Canstar Blue annually surveys electricity bill-payers across NSW to find out how they rate their provider based on a number of variables, including customer service, bill clarity and value for money.
-For the eighth year in a row, Red Energy is the highest-rated electricity provider in NSW for overall customer satisfaction.
+For the ninth year in a row, Red Energy is the highest-rated electricity provider in NSW for overall customer satisfaction.

 While this price comparison report looks at the biggest electricity providers in NSW, it’s important to know there might be others available in your specific area.
 Competition between the retailers is intense, which is great news for consumers looking to reduce their costs.
 There are opportunities to save money, provided you are willing to look.